-Many erroneously believe that kids with ASD have no chance to experience employment, marriage, or self-sufficiency.
-While basic abilities might initially be a struggle, it doesn’t mean that there is no hope for their futures.
+Many erroneously believe that people with ASD have no chance to experience employment, marriage, or self-sufficiency.
+While basic abilities might initially be a struggle, it does not mean that there is no hope for their futures.
 In fact, with the right intervention, support, and therapy, autistic children can grow to become happily married, employed, and independent.

-Experts suggest that parents should team up with professional therapists and school officials to provide their kids with effective support and the best chance for a bright future.
+Mental health experts suggest that parents should team up with professional therapists and school officials to provide their children with effective support and the best chance for a bright future.

 4. Myth: People with autism are violent.